Wind-River/vxworks7-ros2-build/README.md

 The branch name of the `layer` repository is the same as the name of the `build` repository.

-## Build ROS2 and its dependencies
+## Build ROS 2 and its dependencies

 ### Clone this repository using the `master` branch